 Whether it is a web or mobile application, testing is one of the most important aspects of the web/app development process.
 As the IT industry is leveraging test automation to make several complex activities fast and smooth, automated testing can be implemented to reduce human errors and save a lot of time.
-So, in this article, we will discuss how to set up test automation for the mobile web UI.
+So, in this article, we will discuss how to set up automated testing for the mobile web UI.

-Need for Mobile App Automation Testing
+Need for Automation of Mobile App Testing

 Growth in the mobile app development in the last few years has been drastic as with each passing day, hundreds of mobile apps are developed, be it Android or iOS.